 Areas bordering Sudan in the north, the region known as West Nile in the north west (except Arua town, which can be visited by air), and the Karamoja region of north eastern Uganda are insecure and can pose a serious risk to travellers.
 Kidepo Valley National Park should be visited by air only.
 Gorilla trekking excursions that cross over into the DRC should be avoided.

 Despite publicity in recent years, there has been no activity by the Lord's Resistance Army in Uganda since 2006.

 Visitors to Uganda are advised not to take photographs of military or official sites, including Owen Falls Dam.
 Homosexual practices are frowned upon and public displays of affection should be avoided.

 Uganda has one of the fastest-growing economies and is one of the most liberal countries in Africa.
-Agriculture is the largest sector of the economy and coffee the chief export.
+Agriculture is the largest sector of the economy, with coffee being the chief export.
 Uganda is most welcoming for foreign investment and business is steadily on the increase.
 Appointments should always be made prior to business meetings.
 Formal dress attire is to be observed, and the shaking of hands is expected on introduction.
 Business is usually conducted in English.
 Business hours are generally 8am to 5pm Monday to Friday with an hour taken over lunch.

 The international dialling code for Uganda is +256.
-There is extensive GSM mobile phone network coverage over most of the country, and internet cafes are available in most large towns.
+There is extensive mobile phone network coverage over most of the country, and internet cafes are available in most large towns.

 Travellers to Uganda over 18 years of age do not have to pay duty on 250g of tobacco products; one litre of spirits or two litres of wine; and 500ml of perfume or eau de toilette, of which up to 250ml may be perfume.

 Become our Uganda Travel Expert